 Read Write Inc is a literacy programme that helps children learn synthetic phonics.
 The scheme includes both a phonics and reading focus.
-The sessions happen every day as the continuity and pace of the programme is essential to increasing the speed of children's reading development.
+The sessions happen every day as the continuity, the level of phonic knowledge and pace of the programme is essential to increasing the speed of children's reading development.